rbisdorff/Digraph3/docSphinx/tutorial.rst

 Cyclic social preferences
 .........................

 Usually, when aggregating linear ballots, there appear cyclic social preferences.
-Let us consider for instance the following linear voting profile and construct the corresponding Condorcet digraph:
+Let us consider for instance the following linear voting profile and construct the corresponding Condorcet digraph.

     >>> v.showLinearBallots()
     voters(weight)	 candidates rankings
     v1(1): 	 ['a1', 'a3', 'a5', 'a2', 'a4']